ed-henrique/cnc/README.md

 ## Goals

-- Log buffer before and after compression
+✅ means done.

+🚧 means doing.

+❌ means won't do.

 - Stop both server and client if an EOF (^D) is found
 - Process kills (^C) sent by the client on the server's side
-- Use multi buffer system for better memory allocation
 - 🚧 Support more than one client during runtime
 - 🚧 Use fork, pipe and execl to pass commands from server
 - ✅ Support --log
 - ✅ Support --host
+- ✅ Log buffer before and after compression
 - ✅ Support --port for both server and client
 - ✅ Pass input from client to server through socket
 - ✅ Use zlib to compress input from client and output from server (--compress)
+- ❌ Use multi buffer system for better memory allocation

 ---